-Appendix G - Minimum size requirements for Non-displayed orders
+Appendix F - Minimum size requirements for Non-displayed orders

-Non-displayed orders have to satisfy minimum size requirements.
+Non-displayed orders must satisfy minimum size requirements.
 If the volume was reduced due to a partial execution, the order remains non-displayed even when smaller than the minimum size requirements.